 The initial review of the North Carolina Department of Public Safety (NCDPS) Juvenile Justice Facilities Sexual Abuse and Harassment Policy and Requirements and Procedures (R&P) Document reviewed and approved by both the Director of Juvenile Facility Operations and Commissioner of Adult Corrections and Juvenile Justice in September 2013 - Section 1.14 (Discipline) disciplinary sanctions up to and including termination for violating the facility's sexual abuse or harassment policies.
-The policy also mandates that the violation be reported to the Office of PREA Administration and law enforcement.
+The policy also mandates that the violation be reported to the PREA Office and law enforcement if criminal in nature.
 All disciplinary sanctions are maintained in the employees HR file in accordance with NCDPS policy and procedures.
 Termination is the presumptive sanction for staff who have engaged in sexual abuse.
-Additionally staff may not escape sanctions by resigning.
+Additionally, staff may not escape sanctions by resigning.
 Staff who resign because they would have been terminated, are reported to the local law enforcement, unless the activities were not clearly criminal.
-There have been no employees terminated in the past 12 months for violation of the detention facility's sexual abuse or harassment policies.
-The Detention Director interview validated her technical knowledge of the reporting process was consistent with NCDPS policy and procedures.
+There have been no employees terminated in the past twelve (12) months for violation of the detention center's sexual abuse or harassment policies.
+The Acting Facility Director interview validated her technical knowledge of the reporting process was consistent with NCDPS policy and procedures.